Eritrea: Relations with Ethiopia

-The undemarcated border with Ethiopia is the primary external issue currently facing Eritrea.
-Eritrea's relations with Ethiopia turned from that of cautious mutual tolerance, following the 30-year war for Eritrean independence, to a deadly rivalry that led to the outbreak of hostilities from May 1998 to June 2000, which claimed approximately 70,000 lives from both sides.
-The border conflict cost hundreds of millions of dollars.
-The Eritrean–Ethiopian War from 1998 to 2000 involved a major border conflict, notably around Badme and Zalambessa, eventually resolved in 2018.
+After the 30-year war for Eritrean independence, Eritrea and Ethiopia entered a relationship of cautious mutual tolerance which lasted until May 1998.
+The Eritrean–Ethiopian War lasted from 1998 to 2000, claimed approximately 70,000 lives from both sides and cost hundreds of millions of dollars.
+The impetus involved a major border conflict, notably around Badme and Zalambessa, and was not resolved until 2018.

 Disagreements following the war have resulted in stalemates punctuated by periods of elevated tension and renewed threats of war.
-The stalemate led the president of Eritrea to urge the UN to take action on Ethiopia with the Eleven Letters penned by the president to the United Nations Security Council.
-The situation has been further escalated by the continued efforts of the Eritrean and Ethiopian leaders in supporting the opposition in one another's countries.
-In 2011, The United Nations released a report which stated that Eritrean agents planted bombs at an African Union summit in Addis Ababa.
+The stalemate led the president of Eritrea to urge the UN to take action on Ethiopia, with the Eleven Letters penned by the president to the United Nations Security Council.
+The situation has been further escalated by Eritrean and Ethiopian leaders' continued support to the opposition in each other's countries.
+In 2011, the United Nations released a report which stated that Eritrean agents planted bombs at an African Union summit in Addis Ababa.
 Eritrea denied the claims.

 A peace treaty between both nations was signed on 9 July 2018.
 The next day, they signed a joint declaration that formally ended the Eritrean–Ethiopian border conflict.

 In 2020, Eritrean troops intervened in the Tigray War on the side of the Ethiopian government.
 In April 2021, Eritrea confirmed its troops were fighting in Ethiopia.